SMSC and British Values

 At Calder Primary School these values are embedded in our broad and balanced curriculum and our school ethos and values.

-Each year group elects a member of our school council each year.
+Each year group elects a member of our school council each year (1 per year in KS1 and 2 per year in KS2).
 The school council meet regularly with Mrs Lambert and give the views and suggestions of their class on subjects such as road safety and improving the learning environment.
-The school council are also part of the Calder Valley Inter-School Council.
-This group works together on important local issues as well as organising community events such as learning a sign language song for the summer singing extravaganza.
-The council also meet with Hebden Royd Town Council each year and feedback ideas for how to develop our area as part of the local plan.
+The school council are also part of the Calder Learning Trust Student Council who meet each half term to discuss issues affecting both phases and how they can support curriculum development as well as fundraising initiatives for house charities.
+The school council also meet with Hebden Royd Town Council each year, usually once a term, and feedback ideas for how to develop our area as part of the local plan.

 Each summer every member of school has an equal vote in choosing the pupil to receive the award for 'ambassador for school' at our awards assembly, demonstrating democracy in action.